-Yes, this one sounds horrible, but done correctly it is actually the gentlest (but most time consuming) of the three options.
-“Plucking” the fiber does not actually mean you are pulling the rabbit’s hair out of the skin.
+Yes, this one sounds horrible but it is actually the gentlest (but most time-consuming) of the three options.
+“Plucking” the fiber does not mean you are pulling the rabbit’s hair out of the skin.

 Every four months, Angora rabbits will naturally shed their coats.
-When a rabbit is molting, the fur is literally falling off their body and is no longer attached to their skin.
-When you “pluck” the rabbit, you are simply running your fingers through their coat and collecting the loose hairs.
-You might use a little “plucking” motion to separate the molted fur from the newly growing fur but you should never be pulling fur out of the skin.
+When a rabbit is molting, the fur is literally falling off the rabbit’s body and is no longer attached to its skin.
+When you “pluck” the rabbit, you are simply running your fingers through its coat and collecting the loose hairs.
+You might use a “plucking” motion to separate the molted fur from the newly growing fur but you should never be pulling fur out of the skin.
 It should not hurt the rabbit at all.

-Of all the methods, you will get the best fiber harvest from plucking, because all the fibers will be long, full grown hairs with no short new hair or guard hairs mixed in.
+Of all the methods, you will get the best fiber harvest from plucking, because all the fibers will be long, full-grown hairs with no short new hairs or guard hairs mixed in.

 This method unfortunately leaves a bad impression because some unscrupulous commercial fiber farmers have been caught restraining animals and literally ripping the fur off their bodies when they aren’t molting, leaving them a bloody mess.
 This is NOT at all how plucking is done or should EVER be done.
 Because of these “farmers” many people think it is not possible to have humanely harvested Angora and that is just 100% untrue – you just have to know your source.

 Shearing is giving the bunny a haircut.
 It can be done with scissors or with electric shears and should cause the rabbit no more pain than a haircut causes you.
 The main advantage of shearing is the speed, this is by far the fastest method for removing fur from your rabbit.